-Many parents can confirm that their child with autism will often appear clumsy and awkward in sporting activities.
+Many parents with an autistic child state that they often appear clumsy and awkward in sporting activities.
 A neurologist in the States, Stewart H. Mostofsky, may have found a reason why.
 Published in the April 23 issue of the Brain, Mostofsky reports that the brain of children with autism appear to work differently when performing a simple motor task, compared with the brains of typically dveloping children..

 Mostofsky's research team used functional magnetic resonance imaging (fMRI) to create images of the brain's motor control regions while 13 typically developing children and 13 high functioning children with autism, all ages 8 - 12 years, performed a series of finger movements.
 The results showed that during the finger tapping exercise, the brain activity increased in the sensorimotor cortex, thalamus, cerebellum and supplementary motor area in both children.
 These are all areas of the brain assoicated with motor movement.
 However, the activity in the cerebellum was lower in children wth autism compared to typically developing children.